MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

-This topic describes how an external authentication provider connect to Microsoft Entra multifactor authentication (MFA).
+This topic describes how an external authentication provider connects to Microsoft Entra multifactor authentication (MFA).
 An external authentication provider can integrate with Entra ID tenants as an external authentication method (EAM).
 An EAM can satisfy the second factor of an MFA requirement for access to a resource or application.

 When a user signs in, that tenant policies are evaluated.
 The authentication requirements are determined based on the resource that the user tries to access.